 Care for your decking should start at the time of original fitting.
 Most decking boards have already been pressure treated with a wood preservative.
 This will help protect the timber from rot and woodworm.

-During the time of installing a new timber deck you will frequently need to cut boards down to size.
-These cut ends will need an additional preservative to provide all-round protection.
+During the time of installing a new timber deck, you will frequently need to cut boards down to size.
+These cut ends will need an additional preservative to provide all-around protection.
 If you are having trouble with black mould then visit our ‘Dealing With Black Mould’ article.

 The ideal preservative for treating cut ends is a clear one as it can be over-coated with a wide variety of other finishes.
 However, if you choose boards that have not been pressure treated you will need to protect the entire deck.
 Wood preservatives come in different colours including clear, light brown, dark brown and ebony.
 If you are looking to add some colour to your deck this is an inexpensive solution that is also easy to apply.

-If you are looking for a wider choice of colour another option is looking at woodstain.
-But remember that not all woodstains are suitable for decking.
-Cuprinol produce Ultra Tough Decking Stain in a variety of colours.
+If you are looking for a wider choice of colour another option is looking at wood stain.
+But remember that not all wood stains are suitable for decking.
+Cuprinol produces Ultra Tough Decking Stain in a variety of colours.